khris22/cocktail-api/README.md

 # 飲む(nomu)

-飲む(nomu) mean `"to drink"` in Japanese.
+飲む(nomu) means `"to drink"` in Japanese.
 This app is for everybody who wants options right away when ordering or making a cocktail.

 ## Overview